w3c/i18n-drafts/articles/transliteration-transcription/index.md

 ### Transcription

-Transcription represents how something sounds.

-For example, Mandarin Chinese may be represented using pinyin, which is often treated as a romanization system with a strong phonetic component.

-Japanese katakana is commonly used to transcribe foreign names and terms into Japanese sound patterns
+Here, by transcription, we mean the other kinds of transcription that represent how something sounds rather than how it is spelled.

+These transcriptions often use conventions aimed at a particular audience.
+For accurate phonetic detail, the International Phonetic Alphabet (IPA) is a useful convention.
+At the other extreme, lay transcriptions often try to suggest pronunciation using the conventions of English or whatever language the reader speaks, which leads to forms such as “mosskvuh”.
+Those spellings may help some readers a little, but they are language-specific and often inconsistent.

+There are many standard transcription systems.
+Japanese, for example, uses katakana to transcribe foreign names into Japanese sound patterns, and it also has romaji conventions such as Hepburn and Kunrei-shiki.
+Indic languages likewise have established transcription and romanization conventions used in scholarly and practical contexts.
+Tibetan is a good illustration of the difference: Wylie and EWTS are transliteration systems, while Tibetan pinyin is intended to reflect pronunciation.

 Transcription is sound-focused, and answers the question, “How should this be pronounced?”

+A key limitation is reversibility.
+Unlike transliteration, transcription often does not allow you to reconstruct the original orthography reliably, because it can collapse spelling distinctions.

 It is often useful for accessibility, TTS support, language learning, voice interfaces, and pronunciation hints.

 ## Why people confuse them

-The confusion usually comes from romanization.
+The confusion usually comes from romanization and from overlapping terminology.

 Romanization can be transliteration or transcription.
-People then start using “translation” as a catch-all for any cross-language transformation, which leads to poor decisions in data models and UI labels.
+In some linguistic usage, transliteration is itself treated as a subtype of transcription.
+But for product work, it is usually more useful to separate systematic, reversible mappings from pronunciation-oriented spellings.
+Once people stop making that distinction, “translation” often becomes a catch-all for any cross-language transformation, which leads to poor decisions in data models and UI labels.

 Names make this worse.
 A user may have: